 - Toothbrushes with soft bristles, or electric toothbrushes

 - Fluoride toothpaste

-- LISTERINE® Antiseptic mouthwash kills germs that cause bad breath, plaque and gum disease
+- LISTERINE® Antiseptic mouthwash kills germs that cause bad breath, plaque and early gum disease

 - Dental floss to clean between teeth.

 - To keep breath fresh on the go, pick up a pack of LISTERINE POCKETPAKS® breath strips or LISTERINE POCKETMIST® spray mist.